- Lost or Stolen on holiday

-The issuing of replacement travel documentation is subject to fraud and security checks, aimed at maintaining the overall integrity of the passport service.
+The issuing of replacement travel documents is subject to fraud and security checks, aimed at maintaining the overall integrity of the passport service.

-3. If you are in an emergency situation requiring urgent travel (such as the death or serious illness of a family member)
+If you are in an emergency situation requiring urgent travel (such as the death or serious illness of a family member):

 Replace your passport online

-Irish citizens aged 18 and over resident in Belgium, whose Irish passport is lost/stolen/damaged, can apply online for a new Passport and/or a Passport Card.
+Irish citizens resident in Belgium, whose Irish passport is lost/stolen/damaged, can apply online for a new Passport and/or a Passport Card.

 You may need to rearrange your travel plans to allow time to receive your new passport.